foundryvtt/dnd5e/wiki/Advancement-Type-Item-Grant.md

 The global `optional` boolean controls whether the whole advancement is optional.

 The `spell` object contains configuration data for granted spells, but can be `null` if no spell configuration is defined.
-It contains the `ability` property, a set of ability IDs, the `preparation` property indicating the preparation mode to apply, and a `uses` object containing the `max` formula and the `per` property, one of `CONFIG.DND5E.limitedUsePeriods`.
+It contains the `ability` property, a set of ability IDs, the `method` property indicating the preparation method to apply, `prepared` indicates whether the spell is unprepared, prepared, or always prepared, and a `uses` object containing the `max` formula and the `per` property, one of `CONFIG.DND5E.limitedUsePeriods`.

 ```javascript
 {